What is chlamydia?

 What are the symptoms of chlamydia?

-Most men and women with chlamydia have no signs or symptoms, which makes it very easy to spread.
-Some people have the infection for many months or years without knowing it.
+Most people with chlamydia have no symptoms, which makes it very easy to spread.
+You can have the infection for many months or years without knowing it.

 - vaginal discharge